basler/gst-plugin-pylon/tests/MANUAL_TESTS.md

 Or as part of the camemu suite (`restart_resource_cleanup`).
 The test uses **4096×4096 RGB** (~50 MiB/frame) and loops `NULL → PLAYING → NULL` (clean EOS and abrupt stop with a pending grab).
-It fails if `pipe:[...]` FDs grow beyond a small budget or if VmRSS grows by more than half a frame after `malloc_trim` (a real grab-result leak is ~1 frame per abrupt-stop cycle).
+It fails if `pipe:[...]` FDs grow beyond a small budget or if VmRSS grows by more than half a frame per cycle after `malloc_trim` (a real grab-result leak is ~1 frame per cycle).

 ## Property order (cam:: before userset/pfs)